kotolex/surrealist/README.md

 **Http-transport can not:**
  - invalidate, authenticate session
  - create or kill live query
- - use operations INFO or PATCH (you should use raw query instead)

 **Websocket-transport can not:**
  - import or export data (you should use http connection or cli tools for that)